AdrianoGratani/Pac-Man-for-Desktop/README.md

 { Please refere to the Ghost class for the constructor and methods.
 Our Pacman is round-shaped and moves over the map, so the constructor is pretty similar to the Ghost.
 It has some more advanced implementations though, like the animation to simulate the mouth open-close on loop, signature of the original game.
 In addition, when pacman moves towards a direction, the whole shape should rotate accordingly so that the 'mouth' points towards the same direction. }

+The draw() method: mouth animation:
+- we implement two properties, radians and openRate to determine the limits (wide-open mouth, totally closed)

+The update() method:
+- same as Ghost, calls `draw()` and checks with a conditional which Pacman-mouth-animation phase has to be performed (based on radians current value, openRate has to increase or lower down?)